 More recently, Pandora partnered with Major League Baseball to produce Black Diamonds, which highlights the history and achievements of the Negro Leagues.

 - Live performance playlists taken from the Pandora Live virtual concert series.

-Both apps have secured licensing deals with mainstream and independent labels.
+Both apps have licensing deals with mainstream and independent labels.
 This ensures that listeners have a good mix of popular and indie songs to choose from.
-Both platforms offer diverse libraries filled with many well-developed playlists and stations to explore.
+Both platforms offer diverse libraries filled with well-developed playlists and stations to explore.

 Spotify Premium comes with five different audio quality settings that you can manually toggle on the web player, desktop app, and mobile app.